carpenwd/advent-of-code-2022/README.md

 * Day 7:
   * Part 1: Find all of the directories with a total size of at most 100000.
 What is the sum of the total sizes of those directories?
   * Part 2:
+* Day 8:
+  * Part 1: Consider your map; how many trees are visible from outside the grid?